cpeytier/OIC_Process_Labs/Lab1.md

 --------------------------------------

-Let’s start developing our first process application.
+Letâ€™s start developing our first process application.

 First, we are going to create our own Space, this will allow us to shield from other users.
 This is specially useful if you are sharing your OIC instance with